MCP HubMCP Hub

 Overview

-MemoryMesh is a versatile local knowledge graph server designed to build and manage structured information for AI models.
-While it excels in text-based RPGs, it is also useful for various applications such as organizational planning and social network simulations.
+MemoryMesh is a local knowledge graph server that empowers you to build and manage structured information for AI models.
+While particularly well-suited for text-based RPGs, its adaptable design makes it useful in various applications, including social network simulations, organizational planning, or any scenario involving structured data.

 Key Features

-• Dynamic Schema-Based Tools: Automatically generates tools for adding, updating, and deleting data based on defined schemas.
+• Dynamic Schema-Based Tools: Define your data structure with schemas; MemoryMesh automatically generates tools for adding, updating, and deleting data.

-• Intuitive Schema Design: Schemas guide AI in generating and connecting nodes with required fields and relationships.
+• Intuitive Schema Design: Create schemas guiding the AI in generating and connecting nodes, using required fields, enumerated types, and relationship definitions.

-• Relationship Handling: Encourages the AI to create connections between related data points.
+• Relationship Handling: Define relationships within schemas to encourage the AI to create connections (edges) between related nodes.

-• Informative Feedback: Supplies error feedback to improve AI interactions.
+• Informative Feedback: Provides error feedback to the AI, enabling it to learn from mistakes and improve interactions.

-• Event Support: Tracks operations for insight into knowledge graph modifications.
+• Event Support: Tracks operations, providing insights into how the knowledge graph is being modified.

 Nodes